bcgov/digital-trust-toolkit/applications/application_bc_tenure_and_resource_stewardship_branch.md

 ## 1.4.
 Governing Authority

-[The Tenure and Resource Stewardship Branch](https://www2.gov.bc.ca/gov/content/industry/natural-gas-oil/petroleum-natural-gas-tenure) is the governing authority and party responsible for developing, maintaining and implementing the Governance Framework (GF).
+[The Tenure and Resource Stewardship Branch (TRSB)](https://www2.gov.bc.ca/gov/content/industry/natural-gas-oil/petroleum-natural-gas-tenure) is the governing authority and party responsible for developing, maintaining and implementing the Governance Framework (GF).

 ## 1.5.
 Administering Authority

-[Energy and Mines Digital Trust (EMDT)](https://digital.gov.bc.ca/case-studies/emdt) is the Administering Authority on behalf of Tenure during the pilot phase of development.
+[Energy and Mines Digital Trust (EMDT)](https://digital.gov.bc.ca/case-studies/emdt) is the Administering Authority on behalf of TRSB during the pilot phase of development.

 * 	**Name:** Kyle Robinson
 * 	**Title:** Senior Strategic Advisor, Digital Trust Ecosystems